Amit Bhardwaj: Gainbitcoin and GBMiners

 In a series of interviews Bhardwaj gave to The Caravan in 2017, he first claimed to not have any part in Gainbitcoin and that he knew of it only as a cloud-mining company, but later argued that he hid his involvement as a "PR strategy".
-He also misrepresented total investment in Gainbitcoin and admitted to inflating the figure on the company's website.
+He also misrepresented his total investment in Gainbitcoin and admitted to inflating the figure on the company's website.
 Bhardwaj also denied any links between Gainbitcoin and GBMiners, though many of the former's investors believed the latter to be the minepool.

 Personal life and death

 Bhardwaj suffered from several kidney ailments toward the end of his life.
 He died after suffering a cardiac arrest on 15 January 2022, at the age of 38.